Find the Right Class Format for You

 How much time are you spending each week?

-We’re trying to help you get a sense of your workload.
-Enter how many hours each week you spend on personal activities and courses.
+To get started with the Time Management Calculator, enter how many hours each week you spend on school, work, and personal activities.
 A week consists of seven days and has a total of 168 hours.
-A semester is 16 weeks.
 Course time includes class, study, and homework.
-Fill out each section with an estimated amount of time you would spend on each activity in one week, rounding to the closest hour.
-As you fill out each section, the chart will auto-populate, showing the amount of hours used and hours left in each week.
-You may leave some sections at zero.
-When you add the number of course credits, pay attention to the length of the course (1st 8 weeks, 2nd 8 weeks, 14 weeks, 15 weeks, or 16 weeks) as the time required will be different.
+Fill out each section with an estimated amount of time you would spend on an activity in one week, rounding to the closest hour.
+As you fill out each section, the chart will auto-populate, showing the amount of weekly hours used and the weekly hours remaining.
+You may leave some sections at zero if they do not apply to you.
+When you add the number of course credits, you'll see that the duration of the course (1st 8 weeks, 2nd 8 weeks, 14 weeks, 15 weeks, or 16 weeks) affects the time needed weekly.
+The shorter the course duration, the more time is needed each week.
+The pie chart starts out light gray, showing you have 168 hours available in a week.
+As you add activities, the pie chart will show three additional colors to make it easier to see the time spent on your school, work, and personal activities.
+Each slice in the pie chart represents the percentage of weekly time spent on a specific activity.
+Hover over a slice to see the percentage of time spent on that activity.
+The colors are explained in the legend below.

-Responsibilities: This is the time you spend on your work, household, and caregiving responsibilities.
+School: This is the time you spend on your courses, class time, and homework.

-Community: This is the time you spend volunteering in the community.
+Work: This is the time you spend on your job or other work.